sabrinadowla14/Project1-The-Monkees-Band/README.md

  In fan.html I have a form where fans can order any videos from the back catalog.
 I also have albums, articles from the back catalog.
 ### Project Test- Open your project in the browser, right click and go to inspect.
 In devtools you will see a device symbol click that ### one.
 I have tested through all the device. trying to see if it is responsive website.
+### I have used CSS Beautifier to test the CSS Code.
+### I have used HTML Validator / Linter - to test all my HTML files.
 ### Deploy - Go to you repository and open the The Monkees Band project go to setting, under Git Hub pages in source have chosen
 ### master branch and saved it.
 * here is the Link: